mi3nts/mintsInsight/summer2025/tundeAwoyinka/firmware/pro06022025/readme.rst

     50: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
     60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
     70: -- -- -- -- -- -- 76 --
+Verify I2C: After rebooting, run i2cdetect -y 0 (for I2C bus 0, or i2cdetect -y 1 for I2C bus 1)
+to check if the IPS-7100 is detected at its default address (0x4b)

 Installing the Python Package
 -----------------------------